“The steadfast love of the Lord never ceases; His mercies never come to an end; they are new every morning; great is Your faithfulness.”

 If there is one question here not to be left unanswered, let it be asked within us.
 Do you love God and would obey His commandment to love your neighbor as yourself?
 If your answer here is a “Yes” just like mine, continue praying for others with love!

-High above any other gauge that is used to test the quality of anything with measurable properties, God’s standard on testing our faith is way beyond comparison.
+Above any other gauge used to test the quality of anything with measurable properties, God’s standard for testing our faith is way beyond comparison.
 When God tests our faith He may bluntly have us face the blank side of the wall without any clue on what’s waiting for us on the other side.
-His ways of putting our faith into the test is not within the limited boundaries of mankind’s comprehension.
+His ways of putting our faith to the test are not within the limited boundaries of mankind’s comprehension.

-As believers and faithful followers of Jesus we face different levels of intensity on the testing of our faith.
-Yours maybe different from mine and different from the others.
-But every test of faith is a chance to show your trust, obedience and love for God.
+As believers and faithful followers of Jesus, we face different levels of intensity in the testing of our faith.
+Yours may be different from mine and different from the others.
+But every test of faith is a chance to show your trust, obedience, and love for God.
 When God tests your faith, take it as an opportunity for you to achieve a most-deserved promotion in His kingdom.

 Abraham’s Faith in God is Sensitive

-It was most-likely that whenever God calls Abraham, He is into something really big!
-With his usual readiness getting into service, Abraham reported on duty to His master, “Here I am!”
+It was most likely that whenever God calls Abraham, He is into something really big!
+With his usual readiness to get into service, Abraham reported on duty to His master, “Here I am!”
 (Genesis 22:1) He presented himself in promptitude as God called his name.

-“Take, go and offer Isaac.”(Genesis 22:2) To Abraham at that time, God’s vivid instruction could have been similar to the reverberating sound of a gunshot in the air.
-I can only imagine the ticking of the clock frozen within that very moment.
+“Take, go and offer Isaac”(Genesis 22:2).
+To Abraham at that time, God’s vivid instruction could have been similar to the reverberating sound of a gunshot in the air.
+I can only imagine the ticking of the clock frozen at that very moment.
 The instruction was perhaps beyond Abraham’s ingenious understanding.

 Many among us while claiming to be followers of Jesus, submit indiscriminately to God’s instructions.
 We rather choose to submit only to that which will not hurt us.
-We tend to turn our eyes and our ears away from anything that could mean giving-up our precious possession, status in life and our pride.“Anything Lord, tell unto me and I will follow.”
+We tend to turn our eyes and ears away from anything that could mean giving up our precious possessions, status in life, and our pride.“Anything Lord, tell unto me and I will follow.”
 (See also Psalm 143:10.)

-Without further delay and without wasting any single moment, Abraham rose up early morning the very next day and nobody less than himself prepared the firewood and saddled his donkey for the journey to the offering place, the mountains of Moriah (Genesis 22:3).
+Without further delay and without wasting any single moment, Abraham rose early morning the very next day.
+Nobody less than himself prepared the firewood and saddled his donkey for the journey to the offering place, the mountains of Moriah (Genesis 22:3).

 What an enthusiastic manner of obeying God’s instruction!
-It was the same instruction which might have madly made his heart beat faster, that he is enthusiastically obeying that early morning of the very next day!
+It was the same instruction that might have madly made his heart beat faster, that he is enthusiastically obeying that early morning of the very next day!
 Abraham knows God’s business so well.
-He knew who gives the orders and who carries them out.
-He knew that there was no point of lying back on his couch while hoping for God to change His mind.
+He knew who gave the orders and who carried them out.
+He knew that there was no point in lying back on his couch while hoping that God would change His mind.

 Whenever God sends us the signal and raises His mighty hand, let us believe in Him and get it done.
 Never put aside for some other time what God wants you to do this very moment.
 Get yourself ready the way He wanted it to be and say,“I am ready Lord, let’s go!”